awsdocs/amazon-emr-management-guide/doc_source/emr-kerberos-cluster-kdc.md

-# Configure a Cluster\-Dedicated KDC<a name="emr-kerberos-cluster-kdc"></a>
+# Tutorial: Configure a Cluster\-Dedicated KDC<a name="emr-kerberos-cluster-kdc"></a>

-You can set up your cluster without a cross\-realm trust, manually adding Linux user accounts to all cluster nodes, adding Kerberos principals to the KDC on the master node, and ensuring that client computers have a Kerberos client installed\.
+This topic guides you through creating a cluster with a cluster\-dedicated KDC, manually adding Linux user accounts to all cluster nodes, adding Kerberos principals to the KDC on the master node, and ensuring that client computers have a Kerberos client installed\.

 ## Step 1: Create the Kerberized Cluster<a name="emr-kerberos-clusterdedicated-cluster"></a>

 1. Create a security configuration that enables Kerberos\.
 The following example demonstrates a `create-security-configuration` command using the AWS CLI that specifies the security configuration as an inline JSON structure\.
-You can also reference a file saved locally or in Amazon S3\.
+You can also reference a file saved locally\.

    ```
    aws emr create-security-configuration --name MyKerberosConfig \